In this guide

 When a transfer from an overseas scheme is accepted into a UK scheme, the transferred fund becomes subject to the UK scheme's rules regarding when and how benefits can be taken and what can be paid as pension benefits.

 Some transferring schemes may ask the UK scheme to confirm that it will restrict the timeframe or way in which benefits arising from the transfer will be paid (for example, that benefits will not be paid before age 65).
 This is usually to comply with legislative restrictions in the home country which must ‘follow’ the funds if they are to be transferred out of the home country.
-If the UK scheme is unable to give that confirmation, it’s likely that the transfer won’t go ahead.
+If the UK scheme is unable to give that confirmation, it’s unlikely that the transfer will go ahead.

 The type of benefits available from the transferred funds may also depend on whether they wholly, or partly, represent benefits that have already come into payment under the overseas pension scheme.
-See the ‘Transferring overseas benefits that are already in payment’ section below for more details.

 A transfer from an overseas pension scheme is ignored when testing the increase in benefits or contributions paid in a pension input period.
 If the receiving scheme is either a defined benefit scheme or a cash balance scheme, the amount of benefits funded by the transfer payment (defined benefit) or the amount of increased rights funded by the transfer payment (cash balance) should be deducted from the closing value when calculating the increase in benefits over the pension input period.